The Federalist Papers

 In Federalist No. 84, Hamilton makes the case that there is no need to amend the Constitution by adding a Bill of Rights, insisting that the various provisions in the proposed Constitution protecting liberty amount to a "bill of rights."
 Federalist No. 78, also written by Hamilton, lays the groundwork for the doctrine of judicial review by federal courts of federal legislation or executive acts.
 Federalist No. 70 presents Hamilton's case for a one-man chief executive.
 In Federalist No. 39, Madison presents the clearest exposition of what has come to be called "Federalism".
-In Federalist No. 51, Madison distills arguments for checks and balances in an essay often quoted for its justification of government as "the greatest of all reflections on human nature."
+In Federalist No. 51, Madison distills arguments for checks and balances in an essay often cited for its justification of government as "the greatest of all reflections on human nature."
 According to historian Richard B. Morris, the essays that make up The Federalist Papers are an "incomparable exposition of the Constitution, a classic in political science unsurpassed in both breadth and depth by the product of any later American writer."
-In addition to Robert Morris, Thomas Jefferson, Founding Father and third President of the United States wrote to James Madison concerning the Federalist Papers, "I read it with care, pleasure and improvement, and was satisfied there was nothing in it by one of those hands, and not a great deal by a second.
-It does the highest honor to the third, as being, in my opinion, the best commentary on the principles of government, whichever was written."

 On June 21, 1788, the proposed Constitution was ratified by the minimum of nine states required under Article VII.
-Towards the end of July 1788, with eleven states having ratified the new Constitution, the process of organizing the new government began.
+In late July 1788, with eleven states having ratified the new Constitution, the process of organizing the new government began.